 We politely decline submissions on New Age spirituality and Tantric sex.

 Do you accept submissions from new authors?

-Are you interested in fiction or memoir submissions?
+Are you interested in memoir or fiction submissions?

-Currently we are only accepting non-fiction.
-We may accept well-written memoirs, but only if they deal with universal themes of relevance to a broad readership.
-Your memoir should tell a particularly interesting or unique story, or feature a high-profile person with an interesting life.
+We have published memoirs but are selective in the ones we accept.
+Before sending a proposal for a memoir or biography, consider whether it deals with universal themes of relevance to a broad readership.
+Your memoir should tell an interesting or unique story, or feature a high-profile person with a fascinating life.